Updated July 27, 2017

 5. Go easy on the links to your own site and don’t include your affiliate links

-We all understand guest posting is a way to get your site noticed and get traffic.
-However, a post loaded with links to your own blog is bad form.
+Guest posting is a way to get your site noticed by a larger audience.
+A post loaded with links to your own blog is bad form.

 I remember one person who submitted a guest post who linked to their own site one way or another in almost every paragraph in their post.
 It was rejected.
 That’s just tacky.